Tennu/tennu/readme.md

 Messages have the following fields.
 Those that have a list of event types are only set by messages of that type.

 * receiver   - Receiver of the message.
-The NRC object in most cases.
+The Tennu object in most cases.
 * prefix     - If an IRC message starts with a :, the first word is called the prefix.
 * sender     - Sender of the message.
 Usually a Hostmask.
-* type       - Type of message.
-For example, 'privmsg' or 'quit'.
-* name       - Alias for type.
+* name       - Message type.
 * args       - Array of sent parameters.
-* actor      - [join, part, privmsg, quit, nick] User performing the action.
 * channel    - [join, part, privmsg, 353] Channel the action is performed in.
 * isQuery    - [privmsg] True if message sent in a query.
 * reason     - [quit] Quit reason.